hungcq/knowledge-repo/information-technology/microservices-patterns/11-developing-production-ready-services.md

 including a breakdown of where the time is spent
 - Mechanism: assign each external request a unique ID and record how it flows through the system (eg timestamps, tree of service calls)
-- -> Unique req ID also help with searching logs related to an external request in a centralized server that provides visualization and analysis
+- -> Unique req ID also helps with searching logs related to an external request in a centralized server that provides visualization and analysis
 - Components:
   - Distributed tracing lib: